Xata/ubiquitous-cube-game/README.md

 ## Project Goal

-The goal of this project is to create a 3D tech demo that is reminiscent of Minecraft written in Python that can run on Windows 11 and macOS.
+The goal of this project is to create a 3D voxel engine tech demo reminiscent of Minecraft, written in Python, that runs on Windows 11 and macOS.
+Features include infinite world generation, procedural terrain with Colorado-style mountain valleys, cave systems, ore generation, and realistic water rendering.

 ## Installation